-- 4. Press ENTER to scroll through the other CFG parameters.

-Pressing DOWN or RIGHT displays the password screen (see Reset Mode above, for details). - 5.
+- Press ENTER to scroll through the other CFG parameters.
+Pressing DOWN or RIGHT displays the password screen (see Reset Mode on page 7-4 for details). - 5.
 Press MENU to return to the main configuration menu.

 Ct-n and Ct-s are dictated by Primary Voltage.
 Ct-d is secondary Voltage.